tpascarella/sr50/docs/credit/credit_score.md

 ## Building Credit From Scratch

-You will need to get a couple of secured cards, you can find the best versions at NerdWallet.com
+You will need to get a couple of secured cards, you can find the best versions at [NerdWallet.com](https://www.nerdwallet.com/secured-credit-cards)

 It will probably cost you ~$250 in security deposits for these cards, but the $250 will be returned within a few months of responsible spending.

+### Become an Authorized User on Someone Else's Credit

 ## Repairing Bad Credit